Mettwasser/wf_twitch_notifier/README.md

 ## Finalizing
 Done.
 As long as this app runs it'll send notifications when the specified event takes place.

+# Placeholders
+The app supports custom messages, that can also be configured in the `config.json`.

+For more information on which placeholders you can use, see [Placeholders](placeholders.md).

 # Feature requests
 Have any events you want to have added?
 Open an Issue in this repository and I'll see what I can do.